Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 It’s about migrating in controlled phases, starting with a core slice.

-3.3 – Phased Migration Strategy
+# 3.3 – Phased Migration Strategy - Complete
 Do not attempt to migrate the entire lore library in one go.
 That way lies madness.
 Instead, work in phases:
-Phase 1 – World Structure
+Phase 1 – World Structure - Complete
 ⦁	Core regions / nations
 ⦁	Main cities
 ⦁	A few key special locations (major dungeons, temples, hubs)